superjobru/go-sphinxql/README.md

 ## Contributing

 We are welcome for any pull requests.
-For major, changes please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.